★★★★★

 If the home (or homes) constructed on the land qualify for a standard residential mortgage, significant savings could be made.
 However, even bigger savings could be made by using a short-term facility (such as a bridging loan) to cover the costs of the project and repay the full outstanding balance as quickly as possible.

-For more information on any of the above or to discuss land mortgages in more detail, contact a member of the team at UK Property Finance today.
+For more information on any of the above or to discuss land financing in more detail, contact a member of the team at UK Property Finance today.

 Recent Posts